What is Community Solar?

 - Already have a PV System, but are now interested in adding battery storage?
 Read on to learn more about all aspects of battery storage, from reasons for adding it, costs, battery life, and where to locate it in your home.

-- Green Needham's (CEA) team is actively working to bring CEA to Needham in the near future.
+- Green Needham's electricity aggregation team has been actively working to bring aggregation to Needham.
 Read more about this exciting way to add more green energy to our electricity mix.
-If you’re interested in updates, or would like to be involved as we move forward, join our CEA team.
-We will be providing education, outreach and advocacy in support of the Town’s progress through the CEA process...
+If you’re interested in updates, or would like to be involved as we move forward, join our electricity aggregation team.
+We will be providing education, outreach and advocacy in support of the Town’s progress towards an aggregation plan.